|

 Giant Behemoth,

-the story of a radioactive dinosaur that
+the story of a radioactive dinosaur

-surfaces in London and runs amok.
+surfacing in London and runs amok.
 I think

 the film is really an underrated and overlooked gem of the genre, and I'll